hkolbeck/mirror-cache/README.md

 Two processors are provided in the core library, both consume a Reader and pass lines to a specified parse function to be transformed into values or (key, value) tuples depending on whether a set or map is being constructed.
 The set values and map keys must be `Eq + Hash`, and they as well as the map values must be `Send + Sync`.

 When implementing your parse function, remember to allow blank lines and comments.
 It's also recommended to be forgiving about whitespace.
 It can return `Ok(None)` to indicate that nothing is wrong with the stream, the line in question just didn't translate to an entry in the collection.

 Name
 ====

 Name is only passed to the thread scheduler for use as a thread label component.
+Not present in async version.

 Callbacks